 A couple of days ago we made some Edible Finger Paint.
 It was incredibly easy to make.
-It was also very easy to clean up after.
-And G-Girl had a blast.
+It was also very easy to clean up after (and Gracie had a blast).

-I had read in various kids activity books suggestions for using pudding as finger paint.
-I really prefer this variant because it's not sweet, and therefore doesn't encourage them to eat the paints.
-Also you end up with a better colour range.
+I’ve read several kids activity books that suggestion using pudding as finger paint.
+However, I really prefer this variant because it’s not as sweet, and therefore doesn’t encourage kids to eat the paints.
+Also, you end up with a better colour range.

-You just need a couple of small containers, some plain yogurt and some food dye.
-Place a scoop of yogurt in each container, add a drop of food dye (keep in mind you really only need one drop), and mix well.
-Provide some paper and hand the "paint" over to the kiddos.
+You just need a couple of small containers, some plain yoghurt and some food dye.
+Place a scoop of yoghurt in each container, add a drop of food dye (keep in mind you really only need one drop), and mix well.
+Provide some paper and hand the “paint” over to the kiddos.

-I loved that I didn't have to worry about the toxicity of the paints, and where they might end up other then the paper.
-She got a little on the table and a little on herself, all of which came off quite easily.
-There was even a dab I didn't notice until after it had dried up, and that came right off as well.
+I loved that I didn’t have to worry about the toxicity of the paints, and where they might end up other than the paper.
+My daughter got a little on the table and a little on herself, all of which came off quite easily.
+There was even a dab I didn’t notice until after it had dried up, and that came right off as well.

-My mom gave us these tiny Glad reusable containers that were just the perfect size for this.
-I was able to put the lids on and store the "paints" in the fridge and use them again the next day.
-Overall G-Girl got at least two hours of enjoyment out of this, for pretty much zero cost.
+I happened upon these tiny Glad reusable containers that were just the perfect size for this.
+I was able to put the lids on and store the “paints” in the fridge and use them again the next day.
+Overall Gracie got over two hours of enjoyment out of this, for pretty much zero cost.

 The paint dries a little darker then it looks.
 Her paintings looked great when they were dry.
 The colours were really bright.

 Let me know if you give it a try!